behave/behave/docs/comparison.rst

 Lettuce_
 ========

-Lettuce is similar to behave in that it's a fairly straight port of the basic functionality of Cucumber.
+:pypi:`lettuce` is similar to behave in that it's a fairly straight port of the basic functionality of `Cucumber`_.
 The main differences with behave are:

 * Single decorator for step definitions, ``@step``.
 * The context variable, ``world``, is simply a shared holder of attributes.
   It never gets cleaned up during the run.
 * Hooks are declared using decorators rather than as simple functions.
 * No support for tags.
 * Step definition code files can be anywhere in the feature directory